Controlling pests the wildlife-friendly way

 Ah, those dandelions!

-Personally, I am not a total zealot when it comes to using chemicals in the garden.
+Personally, I am not a total zealot when it comes to banning chemicals in the garden.
 I cannot imagine not using Roundup (glyphosate) for troublesome weeds – digging them up and composting them is better, but cannot always be done.

 However, I never use pesticides (insecticides) except the mosquito killer Bacillus thuringiensis.
 There seems very little point indeed trying to encourage birds and snakes and bees and butterflies and toads and foxes and dragonflies…..if we are either going to wipe out their food or poison them directly.